-Notes: This table reports average treatment effects of the 'Monitoring the Monitors' program on the staff attendance using a difference-in-differences.
-The unit of observation is the clinic, and data come from primary unannounced surveys after the treatment was launched.
-The dependent variable is an indicator for whether an assigned doctor was present at the clinic during an announced visit.
+Notes: This table reports average treatment effects of the 'Monitoring the Monitors' program on the time use of inspectors.
+The unit of observation is the inspector, and data comes from surveys of inspectors.
+The dependent variable in each column is the reported number of minutes spent on the category listed in the column header.
+All regressions include randomization block FEs.
 Standard errors clustered at the district level are in parentheses.
-Square brackets report the Fisher Exact p-values.
+Square brackets report the Fisher Exact p-values. p < 0.05, p < 0.05, p < 0.01.